 I’ve always been pretty organized.
-Not like an OCD person, but, I am qualified to stand in for them.
-I keep my clothes neatly hung in my closet.
+I’m not exactly an OCD person, but I am qualified to stand in for one.
+I keep my clothes neatly hung in my closet slacks to the left, shirts to the right.
 I have my dresser drawers arranged so I know what is in which drawer before I open it.
 I even keep socks and underwear sorted so they all get about the equal amount of wear.
-All my bills and financial information is easy to access.
+All my bills and financial information are easy to access.

-But all the above is my personal thing.
+But all the above is just my personal thing.
 I’ve always believe in laissez-faire when it comes to other folk’s methods of handling their daily affairs.
 It’s not up to me to interfere with how they want to do things.
 However, there is one exception.
-I’ve never met a dishwasher that I couldn’t better arrange.
+I’ve never met a dishwasher that I couldn’t do a better job arranging.

 Exactly when this devilish machine took over my soul I couldn’t say.
 I do know my obsession reached therapy level after we purchased a state of the art model a couple of years ago.

 This gem is so spacious and well-conceived that with proper load supervision (mine, of course) it could probably wash a week’s worth of dishes in one running.
 Make no mistake, loading a dishwasher is an art.
 No willy-nilly, slapdash effort will make sound use of the finely engineered racks and cubbyholes that adorn this baby.